darby3/canvas-sketchbook/README.md

 [000022](./000022/) /
 [000023](./000023/) /

-### The Iterations Get a Bit Weird
+### The iterations get a bit weird

 [000024](./000024/) /
 [000025](./000025/) /
 [000026](./000026/) /
 [000027](./000027/) /

-### Jumping Back to 000014 Real Quick
+### Jumping back to 000014 real quick

 [000028](./000028/) /

-### Which Turns Into the Abstraction of Grid-Making Into its Own Constructor Function
+### Which turns into the abstraction of grid-making into its own constructor function

 [000029](./000029/) /
 [000030](./000030/) /